Graehm/unit-2-project/README.md

 ## Prerequisites
 In preperation for this app to run and test on your device, you must have these packages and apps downloaded:
 - node
-- nodeman (download globally)
+- nodeman (download globally - Linux and Mac users must use "sudo npm i -g nodemon)
 - postman
 ## App Set Up
 Follow these steps to launch the app:
 1. clone this repository by clicking on the "<> Code" button and copy the SSH key.
-2. In the terminal, first type git clone followed by the SSH key...
+2. In the terminal, first type git clone followed by pasting the SSH key
-3. type npm i or npm install...
+3. cd into the directory, then cd into unit-2-project
+4. open VScode with code
-4. create your .env file...
+5. create your .env file
-5. Then inside the .env, place in your private MONGO_URI as well as a [hashed secret](https://emn178.github.io/online-tools/sha256.html)
+6. Then inside the .env, place in your private MONGO_URI as well as a [hashed secret](https://emn178.github.io/online-tools/sha256.html)
+7. type npm i or npm install
-6. Start the app with by typying npm run dev or npm start!
+8. Start the app with by typying npm run dev or npm start!
+## Automated Testing
+In order to run automated tesing
+1. In the terminal type and enter "npm run test"
+2. A passing test will be verified with a green PASS icon
 ## Running the App
 Now that the app is running, open Postman and manually test our CRUD functionality on either of the data entities.
-For a breakdown, follow these steps:
+For a breakdown, follow these steps.
 #### To Create a User
-+ open Postman and connect to PORT 3000 "http://localhost:3000
++ open Postman and connect to PORT 3000 "http://localhost:3000"
     - set the endpoint to /users
 + Postman method: POST
 + fill out required user info